Shock cooling: Manifestation

-Damage from shock cooling is most commonly believed to manifest itself as stuck valves, cracked pistons and cracked cylinders.
+Damage from shock cooling is most commonly believed to manifest itself as stuck valves, excessively worn or cracked pistons and cracked cylinders and cylinder heads.

 Analysis

 While the subject is very controversial, some believe shock cooling, as commonly explained, is nothing but a myth.
 This position is supported by the fact twin engine planes commonly experience ideal conditions for shock cooling during simulated, single engine failures, yet statistically show no difference in wear or damage probability distribution between engines.
+Doubts have been raised regarding the plausibility of achieving the temperature reduction in cylinder heads during flight that is purported to cause damage in most engines.
 Equally, it has been pointed out the rate cylinder head temperatures drop off after a normal engine shutdown is often much faster than the usual rates deemed to present a shock cooling risk.
-Furthermore, others believe damage usually associated with shock cooling is actually caused by rapid throttle changes where fuel, which has been supercooled during high-altitude flight, is introduced into a very hot engine cylinder during descent, where rich of peak (as opposed to lean of peak) operation is considered the norm, thus causing higher operating temperatures.
-It is well established, high operating temperatures in of themselves, can contribute to excessive component wear and damage, which is typically associated with "shock cooling".
-Given the available data, it strongly suggests "shock cooling" is nothing but a myth, at least in the context as commonly explained.
+Complicating the analysis, high operating temperatures in of themselves, can contribute to excessive component wear and damage, which is typically associated with "shock cooling".

 Detection and prevention

 A single cylinder head temperature (CHT) sensor, or in more sophisticated installations, an array of sensors, one for each cylinder, may be employed to monitor the temperature and cooling rate of the engine.
-Usually a simple analog gauge or a more advanced graphical bar-graph display(see external links below for an image) is used to present information to pilots.
-Spoilers on the wings or thrust reversal may also be deployed to lose lift without having to reduce engine power substantially, slowing the rate of engine cooling.
+Spoilers on the wings may also be deployed to lose lift without having to reduce engine power substantially, slowing the rate of engine cooling.